hove-io/navitia_sdk_docs/docs/bookmark/ios/index.md

 | --- | --- | --- |
 | `id` | `String` | Id of the favorite POI to fetch |

-- Fetch all favorite POIs.
+:material-arrow-right: Fetch all favorite POIs.
 Returns a list of [`SharedData.FavoritePoi`](#favorite-poi) or an empty list if there is no data.

 ``` swift
 func fetchFavoritePois(max: Int) -> [SharedData.FavoritePoi]